LandSciTech/ccviR/CODE_DESIGN.md

 - The results and the save module are somewhat circular in that the index from results is passed to save and the output of save is used by results to create the report.
-This isn't ideal, but allows us to keep both ui and server of the report module fully contained in the results moduel.
+This isn't ideal, but allows us to keep both ui and server of the report module fully contained in the results module.

 ### Checking inputs and messages